-A degree will not only give students in-depth knowledge of their chosen subject but will also make them more employable, developing transferable skills such as communication, presentation and problem-solving skills and enhancing their ability to work as part of a team.
+A degree will not only give students the opportunity to gain an in-depth knowledge of their chosen subject but also to develop transferable skills such as communication, presentation and problem-solving skills and enhancing their ability to work as part of a team.

-University will help students to build their self-confidence and independence.
-They will have the opportunity to pursue different interests through the Students’ Union and will make new friends from different countries and backgrounds.
+University can help students to build their self-confidence and independence.
+They will have opportunities to pursue different interests through the Students' Union and to make new friends from different countries and backgrounds.

 Students often choose to study a subject because they have enjoyed it at school or college.
 Finding out more about something that is enjoyable will show commitment and can often produce excellent results for the students.